PAUL ROGAT LOEB, CEEP Founder

 DA’JUH SAWYER, Central Florida Assistant Director

 Da’juh Sawyer is a proud native of Saint Petersburg, FL.
 In 2014, she graduated from Gibbs High School.
 Very active on campus during her tenure, Miss Sawyer was the Student Government Association President.
 Passionate about the community in which she lived in, Da’juh was an active public servant In the Saint Petersburg community.
 Miss Sawyer was a tutor/ mentor at the Precious Angle Preschool, volunteered at the Ronald McDonald House, and has host college 101 seminars at Barlett Park recreation Center, Gibbs High School, and the Royal Theater.
-Currently, Da’juh is a Graduating Business Administration Student at Florida A&M University.
+Currently, Da’juh is a Graduating Business Administration Student at Florida A&M University, and Vice President of the Student Government Association.
 In her spare time Da’juh enjoys traveling the Tallahassee area speaking to younger adults about the importance of education, registering to vote, self -confidence, and college opportunities.
 Her favorite quote is, “What counts in life is not the mere fact that we have lived.
 It is what difference we have made to the lives of others that will determine the significance of the life we lead.”

-BEN CARSON, North Florida Assistant Director
+BEN MARCUS, North Florida Assistant Director

 Ben Marcus has been worked in campaigns and activism for 15 years.
 From organizing national chapter networks, to leading people in knocking on doors for municipal, state, and federal candidates, he has developed a deep understanding of campaigns and activist organizations.
 Ben has been a stalwart advocate of face-to-face, meaningful engagement with constituents in mission-driven work, and has been entrusted with critical roles in which to practice these principles.
 In addition to this work, he has served as an AmeriCorps member with City Year and VISTA, delivered dozens of trainings on constituent management and Asset Based Community Development (ABCD), assisted organizations in revamping programming and development strategies, and worked with a number of groups in building advocacy agendas and volunteer frameworks.
 Ben has a bachelors degree in Social Sciences and is pursuing a Master of Public Policy with a focus on civic engagement and electoral policy.
 He lives in Jacksonville, Florida and enjoys spending time with his wife and three young children, taking in gorgeous Northeast Florida, and playing and listening to music.”